aau-cns/mission_sequencer/README.md

 ## Usage

-The intended usage is together with the [CNS FlightStack: Autonomy Engine], which will interact with the mission sequencer.
+The intended usage is together with the [CNS Flight Stack: Autonomy Engine], which will interact with the mission sequencer.
 Use the provided launchfile to start the Mission Sequencer

 ```bash
 roslaunch mission_sequencer mission_sequencer.launch